AkshitBanotra/termfocus/README.md

   - Search, view, edit, or remove old logs by date.
 - **Simple Timer:** Track custom time periods easily from the terminal.

+## Dependencies

+TermFocus requires the following tools:

+- rofi
+- ani-cli
+- notify-send
+- paplay
+- figlet
+- lolcat

+The included setup script will attempt to install missing dependencies automatically, using commands appropriate for your Linux distro (tested on EndeavourOS / Arch-based systems).
+For other distros, you may need to install dependencies manually.

 ## Installation

 Clone the repository and run the setup script: